auth0/ad-ldap-connector/README.md

 ![](https://cdn.auth0.com/docs/media/articles/connections/enterprise/active-directory/ldap-create.png)

 Name the connection and check whether you want `Kerberos` enabled for this connection.
-If you enable this, you need to enter the range of IP addresses from where `Kerberos` authentication will be enabled.
+If you enable this, you will need to enter the range of IP addresses from where `Kerberos` authentication will be enabled.
 These would typically be the intranet where `Kerberos` would work.

 ![](https://cdn.auth0.com/docs/media/articles/connections/enterprise/active-directory/ldap-create-2.png)